January 27th

 Commentary:

-No one is born all intelligent.
-Our knowledge base grows as we grow.
-The kind of stimulus and exposure that surrounds us greatly influence us in who we become.
 Being around the virtuous makes one want to be virtuous, too.
-Company of the wise and knowledgeable comes only by God's grace.
-If we make use of it, their company will make us wise and prudent, too.
-One with wisdom rarely treads on wrong paths.
+The company of the wise and knowledgeable comes only by God's grace.
+If we make the best of it, their company will make us wise and prudent, as well.
+One with wisdom rarely treads on the wrong paths.

 pada vigrahaH: